PawelBoe/PECS/README.md

 # PECS - Pawel's Entity Component System
-An entity component system (ECS) is a design pattern that makes use of composition rather than inheritance to achieve code reuse and polymorphic behavior.
-Entities consist of multiple components.
-These components can be seen as the attributes that define the data an entity has.
-Systems operate on these entities, being able to modify, create and remove components and entities.
-In a sense components define the data whereas the systems define the behavior of associated entities.

 This project implements a basic ECS in C++11 based on custom [sparse sets](https://programmingpraxis.com/2012/03/09/sparse-sets/), [this article](http://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/)